78th EWA National Seminar

 Journalists with shared and intersectional identities are invited to network, troubleshoot industry issues and build community with others on the education beat.
 Open to journalist members only.
 LGBTQ+ allies welcome.

 Teens continue to report declining interests in school and pursuing higher education.
 Chronic absenteeism also remains a persistent issue.
 Could a sharper focus on career pathways help schools better engage students?
-Hear from a researcher, district leader and student about their experiences with programs, such as career and technical education and apprenticeships.
+Hear from a researcher, district leader and students about their experiences with pathway programs, such as career and technical education and apprenticeships.
 Learn what strategies some schools are pursuing to support student learning and advancement.

 From uncovering data on school funding, teacher retention and student performance to navigating the legal complexities of the Family Educational Rights and Privacy Act and public records laws, this session equips journalists of all levels with tools and strategies to successfully access and use education records.
 Panelists discuss useful records to obtain, tips for crafting requests, strategies for overcoming denials and legal considerations.

 Colleges are confronting federal investigatory threats over what can be done and taught related to diversity, equity and inclusion programs while risking federal funding cuts if they don’t police protests and certain classes.
-Meanwhile, some states – including Florida – have restricted what can be taught about topics, such as systemic racism.
+Meanwhile, some states – including Florida – have restricted what can be taught about some topics, such as systemic racism.
 What is the state of academic freedom on campus, and what does it mean for faculty, students and learning?

 In this insightful and always popular session, print and broadcast reporters reveal to communications professionals what pitches capture their attention and what issues interest them the most in this unprecedented education landscape.
 Crucially, journalists also explain what not to do.